MK-467-Woofya/gamification-tool/README.md

 1. Spin up containers:
 `$ docker-compose up --build`

-This builds and runs two containers:
+This builds and runs three containers:
-1. web
+1. frontend
+2. backend
-2. db
+3. db

 Note: These containers can be referenced in terminal either by web and db, or by their id which can be found using `$ docker ps` to list currently running containers